Replacements for Spoiled Software

 Media Players

 I use two different applications for audio and video.
 QMP by Quinnware is my audio player of choice.
 It is currently in beta, but according to the creator Paul Quinn, it is very close to release now.
-The memory usage might be a little on the high side (compared to svelte players like foobar2000 and XMPlay but in my opinion its usability trumps that.
+The memory usage might be a little on the high side (compared to svelte players like foobar2000 and XMPlay)but in my opinion its usability trumps that.

 I use Media Player Classic for video playback.
 It looks like the old Windows Media Player 6.4 but that’s the point.
 I do not need my video player to have some incredibly slick interface.
 Just make it simple and sensible, and then stay the hell out of the way when a video is playing.
-I usually install the Combined Community Codec Pack (still the best codec pack) which features MPC as out of the installation options.
+I usually install the Combined Community Codec Pack (still the best codec pack) which features MPC as one of the installation options.

 Image and Video Software